• Skip to primary navigation

 Ingredients

-• 1 and ½ teaspoon salt the exact amount of salt will depend on the type of mayonnaise used
+- 1 ½ teaspoon salt the exact amount of salt will depend on the type of mayonnaise used

 Instructions

-• Boil the potatoes in their skins and let them cool down completely, ideally overnight.
+- Boil 2 pounds potatoes in their skins and let them cool completely, preferably overnight.
 Once cooled, peel them.

-• Clean the carrots and cut them into 1-2 equal-sized pieces.
-Cook them in boiling water with a bit of salt and vinegar for about 5 minutes, then cool them quickly with cold water.
+- Peel 2 medium carrots and put them in boiling water with a bit of salt and vinegar for about 5 minutes, then cool them quickly with cold water.
 The vegetables will be soft but not mushy.

-• Cut the potatoes, eggs, pickles, and carrots into cubes about ⅓ inch (0.8 cm) in size.
-Peel and finely chop the onion.
+- Cut the potatoes, eggs, 5 dill pickles, and carrots into dices about ⅓ inch (0.8 cm) in size.
+Peel and finely chop 1 medium onion.

-• Put everything in a large bowl.
-Add mayonnaise, pickle juice, and yellow mustard.
-Season with salt and pepper and mix thoroughly.
+- Put everything in a large bowl.
+Add 1 cup mayonnaise, 2 Tablespoons pickle juice, and 1 Tablespoon yellow mustard.
+Season with 1 1/2 teaspoon salt and 1/2 teaspoon black pepper and mix thoroughly.

 Notes